Pepito79/LoRa-fine-tuning-/README.md

-# LoRa fine-tuning project on a math dataset
+# LoRa fine-tuning project on a Medical dataset